-MRS. MARTE: Thank you, Chair.
-So I would like to take an opportunity -- so this is my 34th year in public education and this is the farthest removed I have been from the actual preparation of the financial statement for the very first time, because everyone knows my role has generally been as chief financial officer in that So I want to make sure that everyone knows time. that I did discuss the document with Ms. Motiwala and we had several meetings.
-I am very, very thankful for her leadership as our new chief financial officer and I want to also offer thanks to the Director of Financial Reporting and his We are one of the few school districts of team. our size to have four CPAs leading their financial reporting.
-It is rare that a government can recruit and maintain four CPAs to do this body of work, because, as you know, industry tends to pay them better than government does.
+MS. MOTIWALA: Through the Chair?
+I would just like to thank Mr. Castaneda and his team as well as the Accounting & Financial Reporting team for all their hard work and the effort that they put in preparing this financial statement.
+It's government can recruit and maintain four CPAs to do this body of work, because, as you know, industry tends to pay them better than government does.
 So we are very, very lucky.
 I have a great deal of confidence in the work that they do.
 Like everybody else here, they certainly could use more staff.
 But that's for another day.
 I do want to thank them both.
 Well done.
 I look forward to receiving the award again this year.
 I think, what year are we on, Erum?